 The Federal Acquisition Certification-Contracting (FAC-C) Program requirements are governed by the January 20, 2006 OMB Memo on the Federal Acquisition Certification in Contracting Program.

 The FAC-C program has three levels.
 At each level there are specific education, training, and experience requirements.
-To find out more information about the requirements for each level, please click here.
-For frequently asked questions about the FAC-C Certification, please click here.
+Answers to frequently asked questions about the FAC-C Certification are also available.

 For questions concerning your certification, please contact your Acquisition Career Manager (ACM).

 Training for the FAC-C program is prescribed by the certification requirements described above.
-Please click here to find and register for relevant courses.
+Users may register for relevant courses on the Find & Register for Courses page.

 After a workforce member is FAC-C certified, they must accumulate 80 continuous learning points (CLPs) every two (2) years in order to maintain their certification.
 The intent of this requirement is to ensure workforce members stay current in the laws, regulations, policies, and processes that impact the Federal Contracting environment.